Clarissa Cook Home for the Friendless: Architecture

-The Clarissa Cook Home was designed by Springfield, Massachusetts, architect Eugene C. Gardner, and A.N.
-Carpenter served as the landscape architect.
-The building was constructed by local contractor T.M.
-McClelland.
-While the building does not follow any particular architectural style it represents the trends that were popular in Victorian America.
+The Clarissa Cook Home was designed by Eugene C. Gardner, an architect in Springfield, Massachusetts; A. N. Carpenter served as the landscape architect.
+The building was constructed by local contractor T. M. McClelland.
+While the building does not follow any particular architectural style, it represents the trends that were popular in Victorian America.
 It has a somewhat medieval appearance, with heavy masonry, a polychrome exterior, numerous gabled pavilions, and a central entrance tower.
 The building's limestone came from the Cook family's quarry near Buffalo, Iowa.
 The horizontality of the building is enhanced through its rectangular plan and belt coursing.
 The 2 1/2-story building is capped with a hipped roof.

 Over the years the building was updated.
 An elevator was added in 1946 and sprinklers were added in 1961.
 The nine apartments that were created in the facility in 2015 range in size from over 500 sqft to over 900 sqft.
 The first floor continues to have common space for residents to use and many of the original architectural details remain on that floor as well.